sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210525: More work done on padding - [padding_notes.md](padding_notes.md).
+  Probably ok to park that for a bit and discuss on the list or in GH.

 - 20210524: fixed ALPN handling on server when we have two contexts (which we do for ECH).
 That's not really an ECH-specific fix though but needs doing anyway.